 Even those who have never played Halo benefit from Cortana being based on a pre-existing intellectual property.
 If a company invented a personality, would you trust it?
 Personally, I would not trust Ronald McDonald to tell me about the best places to eat.
 But just having the knowledge that “this is based off something my grandson plays” makes everyone feel a little better about it.

 But the real technological kicker here is that the development team says Cortana learns, and the tech is really aided by the work Microsoft has done with Bing in the realm of semantics.
 That’s always the goal of AI, and it seems like every AI product promises this feature as a result.

-We’ll have to see if the programming behind Cortana could lead to a real life Cortana, in a crazy example of life imitating art.
+We’ll have to see if the programming behind Cortana could lead to a real life Cortana, in a crazy example of life imitating art, or just another basic chat bot.
 We’ve got a big head start on the Halo timeline, so no sweat.

 This is a very sweet idea (Bina was a real person), but this robot is admittedly very creepy.
 You may know Bina48 from nearly everything that talks about robots and AI.
 She made an appearance on The Colbert Report recently as part of the story/skit on Eugene Goostman.

 Bina48’s not perfectly convincing, but it is pretty neat.
 Because there’s also the physical aspect, it has a bit more street cred than Goostman.
 Still, Bina48 can’t stop being Bina48.
 She can’t decide to stop eating unhealthy snacks at lunch and decide to start amateur black-and-white photography to express her ennui.

 But Bina48 also represents the other side of this AI stuff.
 It’s not all about doomsday.
 It’s also about the afterlife.
 We can’t hope to download our consciousness in order to escape death unless we can figure out how to replicate a personality.
 So this is an important step, complex chat bots that can mimic attitudes and mannerisms.